New York City Tip Theft Lawyer

 New York City labor laws permit employers to implement tip pooling and sharing procedures for their employees.
 However, the two are different.

-- Tip Sharing: Employees tipped directly by a customer share their tips with other workers who provided direct customer service.
+- Tip sharing: Employees tipped directly by a customer share their tips with other workers who provided direct customer service.
 If an employer requires tip sharing, then they may set the percentages of tips shared among food service workers.
 The employees must handle the transactions themselves.
-When employees form a tip share on their own, the employees may set the percentages of the tips shared.
+When employees form a tip share on their own, they may set the percentages of the tips shared.

-- Tip Pooling: When directly tipped, employees pool their tips and redistribute them among directly and indirectly tipped employees.
+- Tip pooling: When directly tipped, employees pool their tips and redistribute them among directly and indirectly tipped employees.
 If the employer requires tip pooling, they may set the percentages of tips shared among food service workers.
-If the employees form a tip pool on their own, the employees may set the percentages of the tips shared amongst the pool.
+If the employees form a tip pool on their own, they may set the percentages of the tips shared among the pool.
+Employers cannot include managers, supervisors, or owners in tip pools.

 When Tip Issues Become Tip Theft in NYC

-When a customer lacks tipping etiquette, you may feel like you’ve been cheated out of rightfully earned cash.
-But unfortunately, tip theft can result from tip issues by the employer, specifically in their practices of tip sharing and pooling.
+When a customer lacks tipping etiquette, you may feel like you have been cheated out of rightfully earned cash.
+But unfortunately, tip theft can result from tip issues caused by the employer, specifically in their practices of tip sharing and pooling.

-If you and your coworkers notice tip theft in your New York City City place of employment, don’t stay silent.
+If you and your coworkers notice tip theft in your New York City place of employment, do not stay silent.

 2021 Miscellaneous Industries and Occupations Wage Order

-Starting in 2021, a new order has been implemented to protect tip-earning employees.
-Employers covered by the state’s Miscellaneous Industries and Occupations Wage Order will now be required to pay all employees the full minimum wage, without any credit for tips employees receive.
+Starting in 2021, a new order was implemented to protect tip-earning employees.
+Employers covered by the state’s Miscellaneous Industries and Occupations Wage Order are now required to pay all employees the full minimum wage, without any credit for tips employees receive.

-The employees will be permitted to receive the full minimum wage directly from the employer and retain all tips.
+The employees are permitted to receive the full minimum wage directly from the employer and retain all tips.
 Under the order, the tip credit was reduced by 50 percent on June 30, 2020, and then eliminated on December 31, 2020.

-Contact Brown Kwon & Lam, LLP today to meet with a tip theft lawyer.
+Contact Brown Kwon & Lam today to meet with a tip theft lawyer.
+Se habla español

 What Makes Us Different